hashicorp/consul-replicate/README.md

   -status=path          Status is used to provide the path in the KV store used to
                         store our replication status.
 This is to checkpoint replication periodically.
-Defaults to "service/consul-replicate/status"
+Defaults to "service/consul-replicate/status" -token=""             Optional ACL token to use when reading and writing keys.
 ```

 ## Example